How To Build DIY Raised Garden Boxes and Beds

 Why did we choose cedar for our planter boxes?

 We chose to use cedar for our outdoor raised vegetable garden beds.
-Some people will use pressure-treated wood (as explained in this HGTV article), but we wanted our wood to be as natural as possible when dealing with growing vegetables we would be putting in our bodies.
+Some people will use pressure-treated wood (as explained in this HGTV article), but we wanted our wood to be as natural as possible when dealing with growing vegetables that would be feeding our family.

 Can’t you just buy raised garden boxes?